 Table of Contents

-Carbonyl compounds are organic compounds containing the carbonyl group (C=O).
+In organic chemistry, carbonyl compounds are a functional group consisting of a carbon atom with a double bond to an oxygen atom.
 Many different kinds of carbonyl compounds are present in nature.
 They all contain an acyl group (R-C=O) with another substituent attached to it.
-The R part of the structure can be any alkyl, alkenyl or alkynyl group.
-It can also have other functional groups attached to it.
-The acyl group is bonded on the other side to either hydrogen, carbon, oxygen, nitrogen, halogen or sulfur.
-Depending on the different substituents attached to the acyl group, different types of compounds can be formed.
-Below is a table containing the different types of carbonyl compounds and their structures:
+The R part of the structure can be any alkyl, alkenyl, or alkynyl, or have other functional groups attached to it.

 Different types of carbonyl compounds